wso2/docs-ob-toolkit-uk/en/docs/get-started/quick-start-guide.md

 can quickly set up and try out a basic flow.

 !!! tip "Prerequisites"
-    1. Download OpenJDK 11 to the local environment.
+    1. Download Open Java Development Kit (OpenJDK) version 11 or 17 to the local environment based on the base product versions you use.

+        !!!info
+            See [Compatibility](../install-and-setup/prerequisites.md#compatibility) for compatible JDK versions.

-        - In the environment variables, update the JAVA_HOME and PATH variables.
+    2. In the environment variables, update the JAVA_HOME and PATH variables.
 For instance, you can do this on a Mac/Linux server by adding the following to the `~/.bashrc` file:
         ```
         export JAVA_HOME="<JDK_LOCATION>"
         export PATH=$PATH:$JAVA_HOME/bin
         ```

-    2. Setup a database server using any of the following:
+    3. Setup a database server using any of the following:
          - MySQL 8.0
          - Oracle 19c
          - Microsoft SQL Server 2017